• Skip to primary navigation

 Jump to Recipe

-overhead view of finished pot pie with pieces missing and spoon in it
+Overhead view of finished pot pie in cast iron skillet with serving spoon in it.

-side view of piece of pie on white plate
+Close up side view of piece of pot pie on white plate by a fork.

-instructions pin of process to make chicken pot pie
+Four process photos to make chicken pot pie on pin with text overlay.

-Try making this Easy Homemade Chicken Pot Pie Recipe that is filling, comforting, and delicious.
-Made simple using a refrigerated pie crust to cover the top and the bottom of this savory pie.
+Try making this Easy Chicken Pot Pie Recipe that is filling, comforting, and delicious.
+It's made simple using a refrigerated pie crust to cover the top and the bottom of this savory pie.
 Be sure to give it a try!

 If you're craving more tasty and delicious chicken recipes, then be sure to try making some Cast Iron Chicken Thighs, Cast Iron Chicken Breast, Hibachi Chicken, or a Chicken and Broccoli Casserole.

-overhead view of finished chicken pot pie in cast iron skillet over marble surface
+Overhead view of baked chicken pot pie in cast iron skillet on marble surface.

 The first time that I made this recipe, I have to admit that it was not the best-looking pie.
 The flavor was there, but it just didn't look pretty.
 I decided to make a few tweaks and try it again and it came out looking much better.